suffolklibraries/sljekyll/_events/long-melford-2017-08-15-victoria-brock.md

 breadcrumb: y
 ---

-Children's author [Victoria Brock](http://www.victoriabrockauthor.co.uk/) will be at the library sharing her delightful animal stories with children and their parents/carers.
+Children's author [Victoria Brock](http://www.victoriabrockauthor.co.uk/) will be at the library sharing her delightful animal stories and making some simple crafts with children and their parents/carers.

+Suitable for children aged 3-6 years.
+Tickets available from the library, and include entry into a raffle to win a signed book.